 Ryan Carrigan, founder of the moveBuddha moving cost comparison service, notes that containers are made with a variety of materials, including metal, wood, and canvas.
 You should make sure the unit you use has no openings that will allow water intrusions, he advises.
 Prolonged exposure to rain and humidity could encourage mold or mildew growth on items such as books or wood furniture.

 4. Units Come in a Variety of Sizes.

 If you base your container selection solely on price, you may end up choosing a unit that’s too small for your belongings.
-Carrigan says containers may be eight, 10, or 16 feet long, but this varies by company.
-“You really need to look at specific dimensions,” he said.
-“They aren’t standardized.”
+Containers may be around eight, 10, or 16 feet long, but this varies by moving company.
+PODS containers come in sizes that are seven, 12 or 16 feet long.

 5. Not All Communities Are Container Friendly.

 How long can you keep a storage pod in your driveway?
 That depends on where you live.